 Our model was built using data structures

 IrisPrediction to define the features as well as the predicted attribute.
 Therefore, when our model makes predictions via our API, it needs to reference these data types as well.
-Therefore, we need to define
+As a result, we need to define

 IrisPrediction classes inside of our